Introduction to Composition

 T 7:00—9:30 (film viewing) Spadoni

 An introduction to the art of film.
 Each week we’ll take an element of film form (editing, cinematography, sound, and so on) and examine how filmmakers work with this element to produce effects.
 Most weeks we’ll also screen a whole film and discuss it in light of the week’s focus.
 Films screened will include masterworks of the silent era, foreign films, Hollywood studio-era classics, and more recent cinema.
 Students write two essays (5-6 and 8-10 pages) and take a scheduled quiz, midterm, and final exam.
-Grad students write a longer second essay and, in connection with it, submit a proposal and annotated bibliography.
+Grad students (registered for ENGL 467) satisfy the same requirements as the undergrads, but their final essay will be an extended research project, in connection with which they’ll submit an outline and other, related documents.